codename0/ATM-Machine/README.md

 ATM Machine mimic Application developed using angular.

  # How to run application
- 1. run command  `npm install` from cmd inside root application folder.
+ 1. Run command  `npm install` from cmd inside root application folder.
- 2. run `npm start` to up the server.
+ 2. Run `npm start` to start up the server.
- 3. Verify the application running by navigating to your local server address in your preferred browser.
+ 3. Verify whether the application is running or not by navigating to your local server address in your preferred browser.

 ```sh
 localhost:3000